Macrocytic anaemia describes the presence of a reduced haemoglobin concentration and an increase in the mean corpuscular volume (MCV).

 General management of folate deficiency is to treat the underlying cause if required and to provide supplemental folic acid.

 Folic acid is usually given as a once daily oral dose of 5 mg for up to four months.
-Importantly, pregnant women should receive folate supplementation prior to conception due to the risk of neural tube defects.
+Levels can be repeated in primary care.
+Importantly, pregnant women should receive folate supplementation prior to conception until 12 weeks (400 mcg or 5 mg daily) due to the risk of neural tube defects.

 A group of macrocytic anaemias that do not lead to megaloblastic erythropoiesis.